99Anvar99/Calendar-Application/README.md

 - if your current time is before 9am the calendar will be green(future) showing that work day is not started yet!
 - if your current time is in the (9am-5pm) calendar will be red (Present) showing you the current hour of the work day!

-- Here is a representation in coding if (CurrentTime > 5pm || CurrentTime < 9am)
+- Here is a representation in coding: if (CurrentTime > 5pm || CurrentTime < 9am)
 {
   Not at work!